Usain Bolt reached a speed of 27.8 mph at the 2009 World Championships in Berlin. But, what’s the average human athlete running speed?

 - Average female running speed: 17.12 mph

 Compared to Usain Bolt’s speed of 27.8 mph, the average running speed pales in comparison.
-But, even Usain Bolts’ top speed doesn’t compare to many land animals in the wild.
+But even Bolt’s lightning-fast pace is no match for some of the wild animals out there.

 Wild animal speeds compared to the average human athlete running speed

-Let’s compare the top running speed of some land animals to humans to see how we stack up.
+Let’s stack up the top running speeds of some land animals against us humans:

 Animal | Animal's top speed | Usain Bolt's top speed | Usain Bolt's top relative to animal's top speed |